Higher-Order Theories of Consciousness

 Yet another ‘local’ objection is targeted against higher-order thought theories in particular (whether actualist or dispositionalist).
 It presents such theories with a dilemma: either they are attempts to explicate the concept of consciousness, in which case they are circular; or they are attempts to provide a reductive explanation of the property of being conscious, in which case they generate a vicious regress (Rowlands 2001).
 The first horn can be swiftly dismissed.
 For as Rosenthal (2005) and many others have made clear, higher-order theories aren’t in the business of conceptual analysis.
 Rather, their goal is to provide a reductive explanation of what it is for a state to be phenomenally conscious.
 Our discussion will therefore focus upon the second horn.

 Van Gulick (2006), in contrast, suggests that all of the higher-order representing sufficient to render an experience phenomenally conscious can be left merely implicit in the way that the experience enters into relationships with other mental states and the control of behavior.
 So animals that lack the sorts of explicit higher-order concepts tested for in comparative ‘theory of mind’ research can nevertheless be phenomenally conscious.
 The difficulty here, however, is to flesh out the relevant notion of implicitness in such a way that not every mental state, possessed by every creature (no matter how simple), will count as phenomenally conscious.
-For since mental states can't occur singly, but are always part of a network of other related states, mental states will always carry information about others, thus implicitly representing them.
+For since mental states can’t occur singly, but are always part of a network of other related states, mental states will always carry information about others, thus implicitly representing them.
 It is implicit in the behavior of any creature that drinks, for example, that it is thirsty; so the drinking behavior implicitly represents the occurrence of the mental state of thirst.
-Likewise it is implicit in the state of any creature that is afraid that the creature is representing something in the environment as dangerous; so fear implicitly represents the occurrence of a representation of danger.
-And so on and so forth.

 A third generic objection is that higher-order approaches cannot really explain the distinctive properties of phenomenal consciousness (Chalmers 1996; Siewert 1998; Levine 2006).
 Whereas the argument from animals is that higher-order representations aren’t necessary for phenomenal consciousness, the argument here is that such representations aren’t sufficient.
 It is claimed, for example, that we can easily conceive of creatures who enjoy the postulated kinds of higher-order representation, related in the right sort of way to their first-order perceptual states, but where those creatures are wholly lacking in phenomenal consciousness.